Hotel Staff And Guests To Be Tested For Coronavirus

 However, any person identified as a possible close contact, will be contacted by Public Health Services and testing will be arranged.

-Given the person was in quarantine, the risk of any spread to other people in the general community is considered low.
+Given the person was in hotel quarantine, the risk of any spread to other people in the general community is considered low.

 The advice for all Tasmanians however is to maintain awareness of symptoms and to be tested for coronavirus if you experience any cold or flu-like symptoms.